 This is not the first time Warminster Maltings has triumphed at the Great British Beer Festival, they have been the malt of choice for the Supreme Champion Beer of Britain twice before, in 2008 when the Hampshire based Triple fff Brewery won with their beer “Alton’s Pride”, also made from malt made with Maris Otter barley, and again in 2011 when the Mighty Oak Brewery from Maldon in Essex won with a beer named “Oscar Wilde”.

-Chris Garratt, Managing Director of Warminster Maltings, and Robin Appel, are delighted to have pulled off ‘the double’ once again.
+Robin Appel was delighted to have pulled off ‘the double’ once again.
 It all serves to underline the outstanding quality of the malt still produced in Warminster, in Britain’s oldest working Maltings.
 The plan now is to get some “Shere Drop” home, to be served in Warminster, so the townspeople can all taste and toast the success of Warminster Malt.